 Description of application vulnerability

 Language specifications do not always uniquely define the behaviour of a construct.
 When an instance of a construct that is not uniquely defined is encountered (this might be at any of compile, link, or run time) implementations are permitted to choose from the set of behaviours allowed by the language specification.
-The term 'unspecified behaviour' is sometimes applied to such behaviours, (language specific guidelines need to analyze and document the terms used by their respective language).
+The phrase 'unspecified behaviour' is sometimes applied to such behaviours, (language specific guidelines need to analyze and document the terms used by their respective language).

 The external behaviour of a program whose source code contains one or more instances of constructs having unspecified behaviour cannot be deterministically predicted.
 A typical example in many languages is the order of evaluation of expressions and statements in the presence of side effects.

-Cross reference
+Related coding guidelines

-JSF AV Rules[31]: 17, 18, 19, 20, 21, 22, 23, 24, 25
+JSF AV Rules [24]: 17, 18, 19, 20, 21, 22, 23, 24, 25